Norton 360: Windows Service Packs

-When Norton 360 version 2.0 is installed, users have encountered incompatibilities upgrading to Windows XP Service Pack 3 or Windows Vista Service Pack 1.
-Users report numerous invalid Windows Registry keys being added by a tool named fixcss.exe, resulting in an empty Device Manager and missing devices such as wireless network adapters.
-Symantec initially blamed Microsoft for the incompatibilities but has since accepted partial responsibility.
+In 2008, users encountered incompatibilities upgrading to Windows XP Service Pack 3 or Windows Vista Service Pack 1 when Norton 360 version 2.0 was installed.
+Users report invalid Windows Registry keys being added by a tool named fixcss.exe, resulting in an empty Device Manager and missing devices such as wireless network adapters.
+To resolve the problem, Symantec issued a fix intended for users before upgrading.
+A tool to remove the added registry entries was available from Symantec.